dynaconf/dynaconf/docs/cli.md

   --help               Show this message and exit.

 Commands:
-  init      Inits a dynaconf project By default it creates a settings.toml... list      Lists all user defined config values and if `--all` is passed
+  get       Returns the raw value for a settings key init      Inits a dynaconf project By default it creates a settings.toml... list      Lists all user defined config values and if `--all` is passed
             it...